-Bolivia's Morales resigns after weeks of protests over disputed election
+Bolivia's Morales resigns after protests over disputed October election

 The OAS report said the October vote should be annulled after it had found “clear manipulations” of the voting system that called into question Morales’ win, with a lead of just over 10 points over main rival Carlos Mesa.

-“This is important not only for the well-being of the Bolivian people, but also for the stability of Argentina, Chile, Peru, Paraguay and Brazil,” said Juan Cruz Diaz, managing director of risk advisory Cefeidas Group.

-“(Morales’) legacy will be compromised and the region will suffer another impact with consequences well beyond Bolivia.”
+The resignations of Morales and his vice president meant it was not initially clear who would take the helm of the country pending the results of new elections.

+According to Bolivian law, in the absence of the president and vice president, the head of the Senate would take over provisionally.

-Morales, speaking at an earlier news conference, tried to placate critics by saying he would replace the country’s electoral body for the new vote, though his opponents - already angry that he ran in defiance of term limits - were not assuaged.
+Morales, speaking at an earlier news conference, had tried to placate critics saying he would replace the electoral tribunal for the new vote, though his opponents - already angry that he ran in defiance of term limits - were not assuaged.

+The election standoff has dented the image of Morales - who has helmed Bolivia through a period of relative stability and economic growth - and hit the landlocked nation’s economy.

+His “legacy will be compromised and the region will suffer another impact with consequences well beyond Bolivia,” said Juan Cruz Diaz, managing director of risk advisory Cefeidas Group, referring to Argentina, Chile, Peru, Paraguay and Brazil.

-Luis Fernando Camacho, a civic leader from the eastern city of Santa Cruz who has become a symbol of the opposition, said the OAS report clearly demonstrated election fraud.
-He reiterated his call for Morales to resign.
+Luis Fernando Camacho, a civic leader from the eastern city of Santa Cruz who has become a symbol of the opposition, said the OAS report on Sunday clearly demonstrated election fraud.
+He had reiterated his call for Morales to resign.

-“Today we won a battle,” Camacho told a crowd of cheering supporters in the capital, though he added more time was needed to repair the constitutional order and democracy.
+“Today we won a battle,” Camacho told a crowd of cheering supporters in the capital before Morales’ resignation, though he added more time was needed to repair the constitutional order and democracy.
 “Only when we can be sure that democracy is solid, then will we go back home.”

-U.S. Secretary of State Mike Pompeo had welcomed the call for a new vote to “ensure free and fair elections.”
+U.S. Secretary of State Mike Pompeo had also welcomed the call for a new vote to “ensure free and fair elections.”

-“In order to restore credibility to the electoral process, all government officials and officials of any political organizations implicated in the flawed October 20 elections should step aside from the electoral process,” he said in a statement.

-As the fall-out from the audit report swept across Bolivia, there were signs that Morales’ support was waning fast.
+As the fall-out from the audit report swept across Bolivia, Morales’ support crumbled on Sunday.

 Several of his allies resigned, including Mining Minister Cesar Navarro and Chamber of Deputies President Victor Borda, who belongs to Morales’ party.
 They both cited fear for the safety of their families as the reason for stepping down.